-- Does the product work in the real world? - Does the software fulfill the users' actual needs? - Not the same as conforming to a specification. - If we specify two buttons and implement all behaviors related to those buttons, we can achieve verification. - If the user expected a third button, we have not achieved validation.
+- Does the product work in the real world? - Does the software fulfill the users' actual needs? - Not the same as conforming to a specification. - If we specify two buttons and implement all behaviors related to those buttons, we can achieve verification. - If the user expected a third button, we failed validation.